 Semester in Washington

 The Semester in Washington, DC Program at Georgetown University combines the extraordinary resources of the nation's capital with Georgetown's rich heritage creating an unparalleled learning experience.
 By studying in one of the world's most culturally and politically vibrant cities, you will have a firsthand opportunity to examine the complex issues facing nations, organizations and decision makers today, along with the forces that drive policy and shape history.
-Students choose to study in one of six academic areas -- Politics and Public Policy; International Relations; Law, Politics and Legislation; International Commerce and Trade; Journalism, Politics and the Media; -- offer three components:
+Students will choose one of six academic areas as a concentration—Digital Communications; New Media, and Social Change; International Commerce and Trade; International Relations; Law, Legislation, and Politics; Politics and Public Policy; or Religion and Political Culture.
+Each subject area offers three distinct components:

 Students spend several days per week in an internship in the metro DC area and take the accompanying internship class.
 In the internship, students immerse themselves in a professional experience in a federal agency, an organization in the private sector, a lobbying organization, law firm, media outlet, public relations firm, public policy organization, or on Capitol Hill.
 Additionally, students reach beyond their work in their selected organizations in the accompanying internship class, where they reflect on the ethical and leadership implications of their internships and the role that their work can have on larger society.